Duration: 2 hours

 Again, thank you so much Massimo.
 I look forward to being able to do more tours with Arianna and Friends.

 This tour takes place in the town of Pontedera, between Pisa and Florence.

 Unless differently specified, the meeting point with the guide is at the train station of Pontedera.
 Detailled instructions will be provided.

 This program takes 2 hours.
 Time for reaching the meeting point not included.

-Available all the year through, from Mondays through Saturdays.
+Available all the year through, from Tuesdays through Saturdays.
 Available every second and fourth Sunday of the month.

 This tour is available in English, German, French, Spanish, Russian or Italian with no surcharge.

 This program and its rates do not include transportation to the meeting point and are set on a self-driving base.
 For further information see the box "transportation options".